edgedb/edgedb/docs/stdlib/json.rst

     Returns the elements of a JSON array as a set of :eql:type:`json`.

-    Calling this function on anything other than an :eql:type:`json` array will result in a runtime error.
+    Calling this function on anything other than a JSON array will result in a runtime error.

     This function should be used only if the ordering of elements is not